Dragonstone © Marc Simonetti

 A Game of Thrones

-Stannis Baratheon returns to Dragonstone from King's Landing shortly after King Robert Baratheon travels north to offer the Hand of the King to Lord Eddard Stark.
+Stannis Baratheon, Lord of Dragonstone, returns to his seat from King's Landing shortly after King Robert I Baratheon travels north to offer the Hand of the King to Lord Eddard Stark.
 According to Varys, Stannis is being aided by a shadowbinder from Asshai.

 A Clash of Kings

 During the War of the Five Kings, the poor lands of Dragonstone give King Stannis few supporters for his claim to the Iron Throne.
-For the past half-year no craft that has come within sight of Dragonstone has been allowed to leave again.
 The castle's maester, Cressen, is killed during his attempt to poison Melisandre.
-Queen's men sack the sept and Melisandre burns the statues of the Seven.
+Queen's men sack the sept and Melisandre burns the statues of the Seven outside of the castle's gates.

 After his defeat at the Battle of the Blackwater, Stannis retreats to Dragonstone with less than 1,300 swords and a token fleet in order to plot his next move.